bleunguts/bleunguts/portfolio2007.md

 - *Innovative Feature Development:* Developed a component supporting smart card access control for personal office rooms' cylinders, a major product selling point.
 Contributed to 15% uptick in sales.
 - *DVR API Module Lead:* Managed the Digital Video Recording (DVR) API module, responsible for image capturing sequencing based on alarm events.
 Developed C++ COM solutions for third party recording hardware innovations working directly with third party DVR vendors to source requirements.
 (C++, ATL, STL, COM)
 - *Live Anomaly Solutions:* Delivered solutions to non-deterministic critical live anomalies, reducing end-user client complaints.
 Glowing feedback from client appraising analysis skills and won team award for 'anomaly hunter'
-- Recognised for my diligence to follow through pursuing tracking the bad patterns throughout the code base and resolving accordingly.
+- Recognized for my diligence in tracking and resolving bad patterns throughout the codebase.
 C++, C# .NET, COM, .NET Remoting, SQL Server, Wise, Memory Leaks
-- Driven with a sense of ownership & proven ability to deliver zero-risk solutions the project manager consequently delegated more show-stopping site issues, more enhancements and more development areas to take charge of.
-Assigned lead dev with one to three engineers in recognition of my leadership qualities and knowledge in development areas and was assigned responsibility of the outcome of the leading tasks.
+- Driven by a strong sense of ownership and a proven ability to deliver zero-risk solutions, I earned the trust of the project manager, who consequently delegated more critical site issues, enhancements, and development areas to me.
+Recognized for my leadership qualities and development expertise, I was assigned as the lead developer, managing a team of one to three engineers and taking full responsibility for the outcome of our key tasks.
-- Resolved a complex, non-deterministic OLE Server Busy issue which was left unsolved for many years.
-Through rigorous root cause analysis, identified the issue to be performance related in the C++ RPC connectivity to the server.
-Resolved & delivered with assistance from engineers that had experience with these legacy modules.
-(C++, MFC)
+- Resolved a complex, non-deterministic OLE Server Busy issue that had remained unsolved for many years.
+Through rigorous root cause analysis, I identified the issue as a performance related in the C++ RPC connectivity to the server.
+With the help of engineers experienced in these legacy modules (C++, MFC), we successfully resolved and delivered the solution.
-- Assigned responsibility for quality assurance of requirements, design & API manuals from other engineers in recognition to my attention to quality.
+- I was also assigned the responsibility for quality assurance of requirements, design, and API manuals from other engineers, in recognition of my attention to quality.
 - *Cost-Reduction Automation Tool:* Developed a tool that cut language localization costs by over 40% reducing expenses by €1.5 million.
 With the growing number of languages (12+) per release moving away from manual steps, I was self-motivated to engineer process optimization.
 Promoted to localization expert and led a team of two to three engineers to push this engineering effort.
 (C# .NET, Scripting, C++ RC-WinTrans API)

 _ **Projects** __:_